Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Conclusion

-In conclusion, we have explored the use of molecular modulation triggered by SRS in gas-filled ARFs for frequency up-conversion of entangled photon pairs, showing how entanglement can be efficiently transferred to the frequency-converted mode.
-To do so, we introduced a full quantum Hamiltonian description of the system capable of recovering the Maxwell-Bloch equations in the semiclassical limit.
-With it, we were able to characterize the state of the molecules as the vibrational coherence is established, and to use it in the analysis of the molecular modulation of quantum light states injected in H$_2$-filled ARFs.
-We derived simple expressions governing the evolution of entanglement in the system that predict a close correlation with the evolution of the photon numbers.
-As the experiments in this area are rapidly progressing, we believe that this framework will be a useful resource for the design of novel fiber-based quantum transduction strategies that could be fully integrated with existing fiber networks, thereby bringing the dream of the future quantum networks one step closer.
+In conclusion, we have explored the use of molecular modulation triggered by SRS in gas-filled ARFs for frequency up-conversion of entangled photon pairs, showing how entanglement can be efficiently transferred to the frequency-converted counterpart.
+To do so, we employ a quantum Hamiltonian description capable of recovering the Maxwell-Bloch equations in the semiclassical limit, as shown in the supplementary material.
+With it, we were able to characterize the state of the molecules as the vibrational coherence is established, and to use it in the analysis of the molecular modulation of quantum light states injected in gas-filled ARFs.
+We derived simple expressions governing the evolution of entanglement in the system, demonstrating the close relationship with the evolution of the average photon numbers.